teachyourselfcoding/tp/docs/UserGuide.md

 + Edit a task: `edit TASKNAME /date DATE /	/ATTRIBUTES /NEW_VALUE`
 + Delete tasks of a description:  `delete DESCRIPTION`
 + Delete all tasks of a description based on date: `delete DESCRIPTION /date DATE`
++ Help: Display the list of available command`help`